jj09/jj09.github.io/_posts/2014-11-24-two-great-books-javascript.md

 <h3>JavaScript: The Good Parts</h3>
 <p><img class="wp-image-6021 size-full aligncenter" src="{{ site.baseurl }}/assets/2014/11/JavaScriptGoodPartsCover.jpg" alt="JavaScript: The Good Parts - cover" width="300" height="394" /><br />
 Written by the "God Father of JavaScript": Douglas Crockford.
 This book is an overview of JavaScript language features that are different than in Object Oriented programming languages, such as C# or Java.
 Additionally, there is an overview of the good, and the bad parts of the language.
 What to avoid, and how.
 You can read it in a week (~200 pages).</p>
 <p>In addition to JavaScript Good Parts, I recommend you to watch <a href="https://www.youtube.com/watch?v=JxAXlJEmNMg&amp;list=PLK2r_jmNshM9o-62zTR2toxyRlzrBsSL2">Crockford on JavaScript</a> (<a href="http://yuiblog.com/crockford/">mirror</a>).
-You will learn not only about JavaScript, but also about the history of programming languages.
+You will learn not only about JavaScript but also about the history of programming languages.
 There is also <a href="http://www.pluralsight.com/courses/table-of-contents/javascript-good-parts">JavaScript the Good Parts course</a> by Douglas Crockford on Pluralsight.
 This course is focused only on JavaScript though.</p>
 <h3>Effective JavaScript: 68 Specific Ways to Harness the Power of JavaScript</h3>
 <p><img class="wp-image-6031 size-full aligncenter" src="{{ site.baseurl }}/assets/2014/11/EffectiveJavaScriptCover.jpg" alt="Effective JavaScript - cover" width="300" height="394" /><br />
 I like this book even better than "The Good Parts".
 It contains very good examples that show specific aspects of the language.
-These examples combined with associated explanations makes this book clear and very informative for me.
-What I like especially was the structure: short 68 problems with explanation, analysis, and examples.
+These examples combined with associated explanations make this book clear and very informative for me.
+What I like especially was the structure: short 68 problems with explanations, analysis, and examples.
 Also, not very long (~200 pages).
 If you can choose only one of the books described in this post, read this one.</p>
 <h3>Other JavaScript books</h3>
-<p>I would be very happy to hear from you other JavaScript books that are worth (or not) reading.
+<p>I would be very happy to hear from you about other JavaScript books that are worth (or not) reading.
 So far, besides mentioned books, I heard good things about:</p>
 <ul>
 <li><a href="https://amzn.to/40aum5H">High Performance JavaScript by Nicholas Zakas</a></li>
 <li><a href="https://amzn.to/3nfDAiz">Eloquent JavaScript: A Modern Introduction to Programming by Marijn Haverbeke</a></li>